 Beowyn’s head snapped up.
 “You’re not angry?”

 “No.” Ragnon shook his head.
 “I couldn’t be happier.
 You and Rose will make a wonderful couple.”
 Ragnon turned and paced back and forth.
-“I know you plan to go to
+“I know you planned to go

-Anglia with Evon next year, but I didn’t like the idea of letting Rose go without a male protector.
+to Anglia with Evon next year, but I never liked the idea of letting Rose go without a male protector.
 A woman alone in Anglia invites the wrong kind of attention.”

 “I would protect her.”

 The king stopped and faced Beowyn.
 “You’re forgetting the knight’s code.
-You’d be a courtier from Hawkland, not a member of the house of Anglia, which she’ll be as Evon’s
+You’d be a courtier from Hawkland, not a member of the house of Anglia, which she’d be as Evon’s

 companion.
 It would be up to King Garthen to protect her.
-Also, you’re not Rose’s relative, and protecting her could have led to the same problem you had helping Lady
+Also, you’re not Rose’s relative, and protecting her would have led to the same problem you had helping Lady Morrigan.

 Beowyn straightened, then shrugged.
 “What do I have to do?”